corbtastik/mongodb-on-k8s/EKS.md

 Create Custom Resource Definitions for objects we're going to provision with the Operator.

-* MongoDB - K8s resource for MongoDB objects such as Standalone, ReplicaSet and SharedClusters
+* MongoDB - K8s resource for MongoDB objects such as Standalone, ReplicaSet and ShardedClusters
 * MongoDBUser - K8s resource for MongoDB users
 * MongoDBOpsManager - K8s resource for MongoDB Enterprise Ops Manager